 Pham also created this auburn color meld, which we love, since dark brunette is usually highlighted with gold tones.
 Even though this deep red is more typical of Autumn, we think the glossy red highlights work perfectly for summer too.

-We also like this style, which is also from Nikki Lee.
+We also like this style, which is from Nikki Lee as well.
 Instead of highlights interspersed without, the blonde highlights are concentrated at the ends and the front.

 Matt Rez is colorist at MÈCHE Beverly Hills.
 He specializes in balayage, which is a coloring technique that creates gradual-looking color.
 We love this super dimensional dark brunette color with varying shades of blonde.